 What To Do Now

 If you found this article on seed list testing useful, subscribe for more articles just like this one.

 Learn how to set up your emails to achieve maximum deliverability.

-Or, book a call to see how Rejoiner helps you test your emails and ensure that they’re polished and ready before you send them to your list.
+Or, schedule a free strategy session to see how Rejoiner helps you test your emails and ensure that they’re polished and ready before you send them to your list.